JinhoLee93/computational_aspects_of_robotics/README.md

         - Learn more about [Forward Kinematics](https://en.wikipedia.org/wiki/Forward_kinematics).
         - And I made this cool [program](https://github.com/JinhoLee93/Robotics/blob/main/learning_inverse_kinematics/forward_kinematics.py) that calculates forward kinematics for you and [this](https://github.com/JinhoLee93/Robotics/blob/main/learning_inverse_kinematics/inverse_kinematics.py) for inverse kinematics.
     - Steps
-        - Prepare 1000 random samples to train a neural network with
+        - Prepare 1000 random samples to train a neural network with.
-        - Create a neural network using [Keras](https://www.tensorflow.org/tutorials/keras/regression#a_dnn_regression)
+        - Create a neural network using [Keras](https://www.tensorflow.org/tutorials/keras/regression#a_dnn_regression).
         - Predict the end effector position with the trained neural network.
-    - A simple network with a basic optimizer would produce these [losses](https://github.com/JinhoLee93/Robotics/blob/main/learning_inverse_kinematics/losses.png) and this [trajectories](https://github.com/JinhoLee93/Robotics/blob/main/learning_inverse_kinematics/trajectories.png)
+    - A simple network with a basic optimizer would produce these [losses](https://github.com/JinhoLee93/Robotics/blob/main/learning_inverse_kinematics/losses.png) and this [trajectories](https://github.com/JinhoLee93/Robotics/blob/main/learning_inverse_kinematics/trajectories.png).